fredgibbs/fredgibbs.github.io/courses/food-diet-health/schedule.md

 ### 19th-century Reformers
 12: **First Essay Due**.
 Remember to review the [critique writing guide](http://fredgibbs.net/courses/etc/critique-writing-guide).

-[Sylvester Graham](https://en.wikipedia.org/wiki/Sylvester_Graham) and [Sylvester Graham and Antebellum Diet Reform](http://www.gilderlehrman.org/history-by-era/first-age-reform/essays/sylvester-graham-and-antebellum-diet-reform).
+[Sylvester Graham](https://en.wikipedia.org/wiki/Sylvester_Graham) and Cindy Lobel, "Sylvester Graham and Antebellum Diet Reform." (recently added to the Zotero library) and [also online, but sometimes restricted](http://www.gilderlehrman.org/history-by-era/first-age-reform/essays/sylvester-graham-and-antebellum-diet-reform).
+Strangely, you can usually access this by Googling for it, and then clicking the link in the search results (but a direct link asks you to log in).

+*Reading Guide:* Focus on your essays!
+The short Lobel essay describes how Graham is an important predecessor to popular contemporary food evangelists (and best-selling authors) like Michael Pollan.
+How can we use the course so far to better understand Graham himself?

 14: Elisabeth Meyer-Renschhausen and Albert Wirz, "Dietetics, Health Reform and Social Order: Vegetarianism as a Moral Physiology.
 The Example of Maximilian Bircher-Benner (1867-1939)," *Medical History* 43 (1999): 323-41.